SyntheticDynamics/CoexistenceHoles.jl/README.md

 # CoexistenceHoles
 See full documentation [here](https://syntheticdynamics.github.io/CoexistenceHoles.jl/dev/), including tutorials and examples.

-CoexistenceHoles is a `Julia` and `R` package that originally was made for the project "Coexistence holes characterize the assembly and disassembly of multispecies sytems".
+CoexistenceHoles is a [`julia`](https://julialang.org/) and [`R`](https://www.r-project.org/) package that originally was made for the project "Coexistence holes characterize the assembly and disassembly of multispecies sytems".
 However, this project has the potential for a variety of applications.
 In short, it provides efficient tools for analyzing the homology of general hypergraphs.
 ## Installation

 ### Julia